 Photo courtesy of the Summit Lake Ski & Snowboard Area

 The Salmo Ski Hill is easy to miss if you blink as you cruise Highway 3 just south of the village of Salmo, unless of course the hill is lit up for night skiing on Monday-Thursday nights (5:30 – 9:00pm).
 You and a few of your closest ski buddies can even have all of Salmo’s 340-meters of vertical drop all to yourself by renting the entire resort.
-With everything from a bunny hill and halfpipe to moguls and a black diamond run, little Salmo has something for everyone and it’s $33 for an adult lift ticket, it just might be the most affordable ski experience in the Kootenays.
+With everything from a bunny hill and halfpipe to moguls and a black diamond run, little Salmo has something for everyone.
+And, just might be the most affordable ski experience in the Kootenays.

 Photo courtesy of the Salmo Ski Hill